mavroprovato/stackexchange-django/README.md

 $ poetry shell
 ```

-All commands from this point forward require that the virtual environment is enabled.
+All commands from this point forward require that the virtual environment is activated.

 ### Database